SleepyCatgirl/hs-rps/README.md

 # hs-rps
 Rock Paper Scissors in Haskell
 # To-do
-- Keep playing until you write something else than Rock Paper Scissors
+- Keep playing until you write something else than Rock Paper Scissors [DONE]
 - Keep track of Wins/Losses/Draws in a text file